 What Is the Best Way to Secure Sustainable Competitive Advantage from New Technologies?

 Until now the focus of attention has been process automation or augmentation.
-Our recently published report, “Digital Transformation in Procurement: How Close Are We?”, which is based on a global survey with responses from 391 CPOs and other senior procurement decision makers, showed that most progress had been made with the automation of supplier management, procure-to-pay and spend management processes.
+Our report, “Digital Transformation in Procurement: How Close Are We?“, Which is based on a global survey with responses from 391 CPOs and other senior procurement decision-makers, showed that most progress had been made with the automation of supplier management, procure-to-pay and spend management processes.
 Some of these are supported by artificial intelligence, for example to map inbound supplier invoices for automated data entry.

 “Product managers have traditionally implemented AI technologies to enhance procurement processes through automation or augmentation, or by improving user experience.
 While these benefits are significant, they are not able to deliver sustainable competitive advantage.”